dougblack/dougblack.io/markdown/flask-restful-101.md

 As you might have guessed, these two lines add a given resource to our API at the specified route.
 We no longer need to enumerate what methods a route supports, since Flask-RESTful resolves this information by inspecting what methods you've defined on your resource object.

+## Variable Rules

 You might be wondering what the <span class="inline-code"><int:id></span> snippet means.
 This is called a *variable rule*.
-It assigns whatever is in that part of the URI for the incomin request into a variable called "id" which is passed to the get method for User.
+It assigns whatever is in that part of the URI for the incoming request into a variable called "id" which is passed to the get method for User.
 The "int" part of the rule just makes the type of variable an int instead of a string so we can pass it directly to the <span class="inline-code">fetch_task</span> call.

+## POST Params

 Finally, you might be wondering how to get values out of the POST params.
 Check it out: